aufau/SaberMod/README.rst

 ============
-SaberMod 1.0
+SaberMod 2.0
 ============

 This is a *Star Wars Jedi Knight II: Jedi Outcast* 1.04 mod targeting all competitive communities.
-It is developed by *SaberMod team* (see Authors_) and draws inspiration from all great id Tech 3 games and mods, trying to improve on usability, stability and user experience with *no-gimmicks* approach.
+It is developed by *SaberMod team* (see Authors_) and draws inspiration from all great id tech 3 games and mods, trying to improve on usability, stability and user experience with *no-gimmicks* approach.
 Main goal of the mod is to promote and improve competitive aspect of the game.